Google Tag Manger (GTM) Cheatsheet

 for the.css_selector

-, when targeting ids just the text is required. - Paste in the id or css value of the success message html wrapper
+, when targeting ids just the text is required. - Paste in the id or css class value of the success message html wrapper

 - Select Once per page